tasos77/mqtt-in-python/README.md

 # Project setup

- 1. Download the scripts from github
+ 1. Download scripts from github
  2. Connect the ESP8266 to PC
  3. Install the .ino script to ESP8266 through Arduino IDE
  4. Run the python script